nikolapavicevic-001/m05.devops.training/1-k8s-deployment/README.md

 1. Review `deployment.yml` and `service.yml` so you understand how the application is deployed and exposed.
 2. Pick a unique Kubernetes namespace for your group (for example: `team-sharks`).
 3. Edit `deployment.yml` and replace `DOCKER_USERNAME` with your Docker Hub username
+4. Edit `service.yml` and change `nodePort` to either 30040 or 30080 (each group should pick a different port)
 4. Commit the changes to the repository

 ## Exercise tasks